-Chemours (formerly DuPont) has the water analyzed at a laboratory using USEPA-approved Method 537.1.
-Through the end of 2022, Chemours only reported two (PFOA and GenX) of the 18 PFAS for which the method is capable of testing.
-Further, through April 2022, Chemours asked the laboratory to report concentrations of PFOA that are 10 parts per trillion (ppt) or higher (called a reporting limit).
-Beginning in May 2022 and continuing throughout 2023, Chemours asked the laboratory to report at the standard reporting limit under Method 537.1, which is 2 ppt or less.
-Since implementation of the new reporting limits, concentrations of PFOA in Little Hocking's finished, treated water were still below the reporting limit of 2.0 ppt.
+Chemours (formerly DuPont) began testing for one PFAS - PFOA - as part of Little Hocking's granular activated carbon operations on October 16, 2007 - but only PFOA.
+Methods for analysis and reporting limits have changed over time.
+Once USEPA adopted approved methods for analyzing drinking water, Chemours had the water analyzed at a laboratory using USEPA-approved Method 537.1- but only had results reported for PFOA and GenX despite that fact that the method could analyze for 18 PFAS.
+Beginning in May 2022 and continuing throughout 2024, Chemours asked the laboratory to report 18 PFAS compounds (as opposed to only PFOA and GenX) at the standard reporting limit under Method 537.1, which is 2 ppt or less (instead of the previous 10 ppt).
+Since implementation of the new reporting limits, concentrations of PFOA in Little Hocking's finished, treated water have remained below the reporting limit of 2.0 ppt.